- What is a miscarriage?

 Good to know: Many forms of birth control (contraception), such as the combined pill or progesterone-only (mini) pill work to thin the lining of the womb.
 These medications are usually taken intentionally to prevent pregnancy.
 One way in which they do this is by preventing the fertilized egg from implanting in the lining of the uterus.
 When a fertilized egg does not implant due to the effective use of birth control, this is not considered a chemical pregnancy.

 Most miscarriages occur in the first trimester and are a result of chromosomal abnormalities in the fetus or problems with the placenta.
 Miscarriages which occur in the second trimester are more likely to be caused by pregnancy complications related to long-term health conditions, diseases or infections.
+If you are feeling unwell due to an unknown cause, you can get a free symptom assessment by downloading the Ada app.

 Age is a principal factor in the likelihood of a miscarriage, and increases the likelihood of miscarrying in both the first and the second trimester.
 In people under 30, only 1 in 10 pregnancies will end in miscarriage.
 In people over 45, more than half of all pregnancies will end in miscarriage.